|SP30||Add to basket:||3/$9.75||5/$15.50||10/$29||25/$66||50/$122|

 TUBEROSES – Tuberoses need full sun, moist soil and plenty of nutrition to do their best.
 In the North, we recommend growing them in pots, starting them inside and then moving them outside when nights warm up into the 60s.
 In the SOUTH, you can bloom them successfully in the ground, where singles often do better and bloom earlier.
 Plant in a hot, sunny spot with well-drained soil.
 Keep soil moist and fertilize regularly.
 Learn more.

-To return to the beginning of Diverse others, click here.
+To return to the beginning of Daylilies and Diverse, click here.